w3c/w3c-website-redesign-documentation/_posts/2023-06-20-live-website-launch.md

 and are prioritised by the W3C team.

 This work recently included updating to Craft 4 and PHP 8 and a number of front-end fixes.
-The update to Craft went fairly smoothly, but the update to PHP 8 created a number of dependencies we had to solve, including updating servers and using [Deployer 7](https://deployer.org/) for deployment (previous versions don’t work with PHP 8).
+The update to Craft went fairly smoothly, but the update to PHP 8 created a number of issues we had to solve, including updating servers and using [Deployer 7](https://deployer.org/) for deployment (previous versions don’t work with PHP 8).
 This also gave me the chance to contribute some improvements to the [Craft CMS recipe](https://deployer.org/docs/7.x/recipe/craftcms) in Deployer!